hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 Individual function reference for the Common Interface
 ------------------------------------------------------------------------------

 ..
-These are all manually documented since their implementations are automatically generated within the module.
+These are (almost) all manually documented since their implementations are (almost all) automatically generated within the module.
 Bummer.

 .. function:: absolute(x, out=None)